OAButton/discussion/README.md

 * People: Catch all for all user types
 * Resource: A paper, dataset, program or other material associated with a paper (e.g plasmid)
 * Block Story: User or advocate generated message associated with a story
-* Block:Any instance an individual can’t access a resource they want.
+* Block: Any instance an individual can’t access a resource they want.
 A paper can have multiple blocks associated with it, e.g one block for the paper and one for the data.
 * Found: A resource delivered automatically via a repository or search engine (i.e available and discoverable)
 * Block Meta-Data: Paper URL, paper metadata, User type, User location associated with a block
 * Inactive Block Rate: A block whose resource wasn’t found, and with no associated request